 In the race to deliver new products and technologies, security is seldom the first consideration, so it’s no surprise that the booming IoT (Internet of Things) space has brought a wealth of security blunders.
 Hard-coded credentials, insecure wireless communication, unencrypted personal data, unverified firmware updates, vulnerable web interfaces – the list goes on.

-Compromised IoT devices such as routers and NAS servers can provide access to communications and data, serve as points of entry for further attacks, or act as DDoS attack drones, while home automation products and wearable can be used to steal personally identifiable information and other data useful to criminals.
+Compromised IoT devices such as routers and NAS servers can provide access to communications and data.
+Furthermore, it can serve as points of entry for further attacks, or act as DDoS attack drones.
+Meanwhile, home automation products and wearable can be used to steal personal information and other data useful to criminals.

 Advances in artificial intelligence (AI) are bringing machine learning technologies into more and more products in all market segments, including cybersecurity.
-Deep learning algorithms are being used for face detection, natural language processing, and threat detection.
-However, AI is also being weaponized by cybercriminals to develop increasingly sophisticated malware and attack methods, requiring organisations to deploy advanced heuristic solutions rather than relying on known vulnerability and attack signatures.
+Deep learning algorithms are used for face detection, natural language processing, and threat detection.
+However, AI is also being weaponized by cybercriminals.
+They use is to develop sophisticated malware and attack methods, requiring organisations to deploy advanced heuristic solutions rather than relying on known vulnerability and attack signatures.

 We are seeing a multiplying number of mobile devices being used by employees.
 As the number rises, so does the volume of business data gathered on them.
 We can expect a surge in recorded data breaches related to mobile device use and misuse, even if the direct business impact of mobile malware is low.
 All devices used to access company systems are endpoints to secure as well, with reliable access to web applications with real-time risk and vulnerability management.

 Hackers are increasingly attacking the vulnerability of devices as more businesses and consumers rely on their mobile phones.
 Fraudulent mobile transactions and bogus mobile apps will continue to increase next year.
-Additionally, as the Internet of Things (IoT) become integral to industries, attacks on multiple endpoints will become more prevalent in 2020.
+Additionally, as the IoT becomes integral to industries, attacks on multiple endpoints will become prevalent in 2020.

 To date, the security concern around drones has been around the physical damages it could perpetrate.
-In 2020, we could start seeing attackers concentrate on exploiting how to exploit the data collected by drones and use it for corporate espionage and other cybercrimes.
+In 2020, we could start seeing attackers concentrating on how to exploit the data collected by drones and use it for corporate espionage and other cybercrimes.

 Organisations need to determine who can control the drone’s activities, what information the drone is storing, how access to that information will be managed and monitored, and ultimately, who’s accountable to secure it.
-A security framework also needs to be established, to mitigate regulatory and compliance challenges and other vulnerabilities.
+A security framework needs establishing to mitigate regulatory and compliance challenges and other vulnerabilities.

 The constant attacks will have a butterfly effect beyond what we currently see.
 The effects include:

-Cyber insurance is the fastest-growing market related to cybersecurity, projected to be a $7 billion market in the U.S. alone.
+Cyber insurance is the fastest-growing market related to cybersecurity.
+It is projected to be a $7 billion market in the U.S. alone.
 However, the increase of investment in cybersecurity is having a contrary effect – the influx of more complex cyberattacks.

-With biometric authentication (fingerprints, facial data, or retinal scans) becoming increasingly mainstream, it is growing an unfounded complacency when it comes to security.
-Although it’s a given that biometrics is a more secure authentication method with its traditional, key-based authentication system, it is not spared from attackers who want to access what lies behind all these secure authentication methods.
+With biometric authentication becoming mainstream, it is growing an unfounded complacency when it comes to security.
+Although it’s a given that biometrics is a more secure authentication method, it is not spared from attackers.
+They want to access what lies behind all these secure authentication methods.

-Organizations must be aware that every time a biometric system authenticates a user to a device, that biometric data need to be encrypted to protect the assets behind the authentication.
+Organizations must know that every time a biometric system authenticates a user to a device, the data needs to be encrypted.

 Moreso, organizations also need to protect all tokens generated from the network authentication.
-That token may potentially be compromised by attackers, giving them access across the network, including access to administrative and privileged credentials to accomplish their goals – all while masquerading as a legitimate, authenticated employee.
+That token may potentially be compromised by attackers, giving them access across the network.
+It also includes access to administrative and privileged credentials to accomplish their goals – all while masquerading as a legitimate, authenticated employee.

 The internet is so useful, but it can also be a scary place.
-Be informed about the possible new threats coming in 2020 and be sure to prepare even before they become real.
+You need to know about the possible cybersecurity trends and threats coming in 2020 and prepare before they become real.